ryanduchin/music-video-collector/README.md

 ** horizontal scroll user show page
 ** Edit post,playlist

+## Feedback from Chris Review
+* artist validation on submission
+* submissions clicking ENTER i dont know what happens (event listener was to 'submit')
+* fix profile link
+* posts not clear to user what those are -> change name
+* no playlist to add to on new user. maybe on user creation make an auto playlist?
+* follow button not obvious
+* grid spacing - more vertical margin to separate videos
+* if no posts, say something - add video (not just a blank page) (post index, playlist show)
+* followed button on user page must say 'follow', not just have the icon
+* specify 'full url' or something
+*** rendering errors on modals (ex. blank playlist title on add playlist)
+* background divs for each thumbnail (defines their space and allows background color)

+* likes/follows broken
 * broken follow button
 * make it more obvious what following does and what goes into your feed (help from allan)
 * seed db with more users so you can play around with the user index page and the user show page